khurrumsaleem/pynuctran/README.md

 # PyNUCTRAN
 ## A Python Library for Stochastic Nuclear Transmutation Solver.

 Initially developed, designed and proposed by M. R. Omar for the purpose of simulating various nuclear transmutations such as decays, fissions as well as neutron absorptions.
-PYNUCTRAN helps physicists to avoid cumbersome numerical issues of solving the nuclide depletion equations (also known as the Bateman's equations).
+PyNUCTRAN helps physicists to avoid cumbersome numerical issues of solving the nuclide depletion equations (also known as the Bateman's equations).
 These issues include the stiffness of the Batemans equations due to complex decay chain.
 To date, there are many numerical depletion solvers available such as CRAM, TTM etc.  Interestingly, the designed stochastic solver is easier to code, alas, it consumes computational power.
 Fortunately, thanks to the current computing technology progress, such that the computational resource is not a problem anymore.
-Future research involves parallelizing PYNUCTRAN to reduce CPU time to further boost the computing speed.
+Future research involves parallelizing PyNUCTRAN to reduce CPU time to further boost the computing speed.

 ## Features

 - Capable of simulating complex depletion chains.
-- PYNUCTRAN simulates the actual transmutations processes, thus, it can be used to verify other analytical/numerical depletion codes.
+- PyNUCTRAN simulates the actual transmutations processes, thus, it can be used to verify other analytical/numerical depletion codes.
 - Create a plot of various isotope concentrations.
 - Helps nuclear physics students to understands transmutations processes through simulations.
 They can create, study and design any depletion chains and simulate the transmutations.